- What is a job aid?

 - How is a job aid different from job training?

 - Final thoughts: What are job aids and how to create effective ones

-You could even follow in the footsteps of Elon Musk, Bill Gates and Oprah Winfrey and start adopting the ‘five-hour rule,’ in which you spend five hours a week on deliberate learning.
+What can you do in five hours?
+You could hop on a flight to a different country.
+Or you might follow in the footsteps of Oprah Winfrey and start adopting the “five-hour rule,” in which you spend five hours a week on deliberate learning.

 Employees today are more prone to information overload, distractions and meetings that leave them uncertain about processes and priorities that impact their bottom line.

 What is a job aid?

 Job aids are tools that include clear and concise step-by-step instructions to help employees get work-related tasks done.

 With job aids, processes and procedures can be completed quicker and with fewer errors.
 Employees should be able to refer to them easily on the job to avoid forgetting necessary steps, important information or guidelines to make decisions.